LASIK: Presbyopia

 A type of LASIK, known as presbyLasik, may be used in presbyopia.
 Results are, however, more variable and some people have a decrease in visual acuity.

 Risks

-Higher-order aberrations

-Higher-order aberrations are visual problems that require special testing for diagnosis and are not corrected with normal spectacles (eyeglasses).
-These aberrations include 'starbursts', 'ghosting', 'halos' and others.
-Some patients describe these symptoms post-operatively and associate them with the LASIK technique including the formation of the flap and the tissue ablation.

-There is a correlation between pupil size and aberrations.
-This correlation may be the result of irregularity in the corneal tissue between the untouched part of the cornea and the reshaped part.
-Daytime post-LASIK vision is optimal, since the pupil size is smaller than the LASIK flap.

-Others propose that higher-order aberrations are present preoperatively.
-They can be measured in micrometers (µm) whereas the smallest laser-beam size approved by the FDA is about 1000 times larger, at 0.65 mm.

-In situ keratomileusis effected at a later age increases the incidence of corneal higher-order wavefront aberrations.
-These factors demonstrate the importance of careful patient selection for LASIK treatment.

 Dry eyes

 95% of patients report dry-eye symptoms after LASIK.
-Although it is usually temporary, it can develop into chronic and severe dry eye syndrome.
-Quality of life can be severely affected by dry-eye syndrome.
+Although it is usually temporary, it can develop into chronic and severe dry eye syndrome, which can severely affect the quality of life.

 Underlying conditions with dry eye such as Sjögren's syndrome are considered contraindications to Lasik.

 Treatments include artificial tears, prescription tears, and punctal occlusion.
 Punctal occlusion is accomplished by placing a collagen or silicone plug in the tear duct, which normally drains fluid from the eye.
 Some patients complain of ongoing dry-eye symptoms despite such treatments and the symptoms may be permanent.

 Halos

 Some post-LASIK patients see halos and starbursts around bright lights at night.
-At night, the pupil may dilate to be larger than the flap leading to the edge of the flap or stromal changes causing visual distortion of light that does not occur during the day when the pupil is smaller.
-The eyes can be examined for large pupils pre-operatively and the risk of this symptom assessed.

 Complications due to LASIK have been classified as those that occur due to preoperative, intraoperative, early postoperative, or late postoperative sources: According to the UK National Health Service, complications occur in fewer than 5% of cases.